-Follow these four steps to cat dander removal in your home and reduce your allergy symptoms.
+Learn how to get rid of cat dander in your home and reduce allergy symptoms.

 Calling all cat lovers.
 Does your skin frequently turn red when Whiskers scratches or licks you?
 Do you ever feel your eyes start to water when Abraham Linkitten falls asleep anywhere remotely close to you?

 If any of these questions have you nodding in agreement, we’re here to inform you that this is not just you crying from cuteness overload, and in fact, you might be one of the 3 in 10 Americans who suffer from a pet allergy.

 We know that finding a new home for Leonardo DiCatrio is not an option, so with today’s blog post, we’re going to talk about how to get rid of cat allergies and reduce cat dander in your home so you can comfortably cuddle with your cat all day long.

 First, let's start with the basics:

 Contrary to popular belief, the main culprit behind your allergies isn’t your pet’s fur, it’s their dander.
 (Other animals have dander too, so learn how to reduce pet dander for your other furry family members.)
 When you feel that familiar tickle in your throat, it’s the reaction of your immune system playing things safe and trying to fight off allergens.
 Every cat produces dander, so having a non-shedding cat or one deemed a “hypoallergenic animal” will offer little relief for your allergy symptoms.
 So when it comes to how to get rid of cat allergies, we need to talk about how to reduce cat dander.